-How do I get a tutor?
+- How do I get a tutor?

-- For individual tutoring requests, click here.
-Where you will find a form to fill out.
-Once you submit the form an appropriate tutor will be found for you.
-This process usually takes 1-2 working days, although it may take longer depending on tutor availability.
-When a tutor has been found, you will be alerted by e-mail, given the tutor’s contact information, so that you may contact that person to set up a tutoring schedule.
+- For individual tutoring requests, click here and you will find a form to fill out.
+Once you submit the form, an appropriate tutor will be found for you.
+This process usually takes one to two working days, though it may take longer depending on tutor availability.
+When a tutor has been found, you will be alerted by email and given the tutor’s contact information so that you may contact that person to set up a tutoring schedule.

 - When you are struggling with a concept

 - When you are trying to assess how deeply you comprehend the material

 To get the most out of your time with a tutor, prepare ahead for the session.
 The tutor will ask what you want to work on, so come knowing what you want to accomplish with the tutor.
 You might come to:

 - work through a question on a problem set;